Top of the page

 Resting the finger for a short time after the injury can help your child heal.
 To keep the injured finger in position while it heals, the doctor may have put a splint on it.
 Or the doctor may have taped the finger to the one next to it.
 After the pain and swelling have gone down, the doctor may recommend exercises to strengthen your child's finger or more treatment if needed.

 Follow-up care is a key part of your child's treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if your child is having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.

-Call your doctor or nurse call line now or seek immediate medical care if:
+Call your doctor or nurse advice line now or seek immediate medical care if:

-Watch closely for changes in your child's health, and be sure to contact your doctor or nurse call line if your child does not get better as expected.
+Watch closely for changes in your child's health, and be sure to contact your doctor or nurse advice line if:

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter V265 in the search box to learn more about "Finger Sprain in Children: Care Instructions."
+Enter V265 in the search box to learn more about "Finger Sprain in Children: Care Instructions".

-Current as of:
+Current as of: March 9, 2022

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.